harshita2201301024/obsidian/data/Daily Notes/2024/July/22-July-2024-Monday.md

 Do Brush
 Get Ready and go to the gym at 5:45 AM

-Clone Delegation - 1 - 4 Hours
+Clone Delegation - 1 -> 4 Hours
-Payment Success Screen on Revoke and Add Smart POA - 2 - 6 Hours Public POA Page - 3
+Payment Success Screen on Revoke and Add Smart POA - 2 -> 6 Hours Public POA Page - 3 -> 3 Hours
-Update Each and Every Ticket - 4
+Update Each and Every Ticket - 4 -> 1 hour
-Change Search API - 5
+Change Search API - 5 - 2 hour
 Back Button is not working properly - 6
 Investor inbox will receive notification - 7
 Remove Code from request delegation - 8